Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Preliminary

-Because $\mathcal L_\mathrm{ED}$ involves a Jacobian-vector product (JVP), its optimization requires second-order differentiation, which introduces computational overhead.
-On the other hand, consistency training adopts a stop-gradient operation, which avoids this issue.
-However, it alters gradient dynamics, potentially affecting training stability (\cref{prop:instability}).
+Since $\mathcal L_\mathrm{ED}$ in \cref{eq:ed} involves a Jacobian-vector product (JVP), its optimization requires second-order differentiation, introducing computational overhead.
+In contrast, consistency distillation $\mathcal L_\mathrm{CD}$ in \cref{eq:cd} and consistency training $\mathcal L_\mathrm{CT}$ in \cref{eq:ct} use a stop-gradient operation, avoiding this issue.
+However, they alter gradient dynamics, potentially affecting training stability (\cref{prop:instability}).